 - ¾ cup lemon juice, from 5 lemons

 - 2 cups granulated sugar

 For Garnishing Each Glass

 - 1-2 mint leaves

-- Remove the sugar syrup from the heat, and pour into a 8 ounce glass.
-Chill in the fridge for 30 minutes.
+- Stir together ½ cup water and ½ cup of sugar in a small saucepan over medium heat until sugar is dissolved, about 5 minutes.
+Remove the sugar syrup from the heat, pour into a shallow container, and chill in the fridge for 30 minutes.

 - Pour the cooled syrup into a large jug.
-Add the lemon juice, and 3 cups of cold, filtered water.
+Add the lemon juice and 3 cups of cold water.
 Stir until well mixed.

 - Fill an 16-ounce highball glass almost halfway with ice (roughly 8 large ice cubes).